You are currently on Hearing Direct UK

 A good practice is to consult with a hearing specialist who can recommend the most effective way to maintain good ear hygiene.
 The healthcare industry also offers a variety of methods and products that are convenient to use.

-Using an ear syringe with a suitable cleaning solution is one of the effective ways to clean the ear canal from the accumulated cerumen and dirt.
+Using an ear wax remover and washing with a suitable cleaning solution is one of the effective ways to clean the ear canal from the accumulated cerumen and dirt.
 There are different models available and as the process of cleaning is not particularly pleasant, it is important to choose a product that you feel comfortable using.
-Aculife Ear Wax Removal Syringe for example, is considered to be better than the standard rubber bulb syringes due to its patented doctor’s design and controlled fluid drain.
+Audiclean Total Ear Care System Dual Pack is one popular example.

 Another alternative is the Earpal Ear Wax Remover.
 Earpal is one of the safest ways to remove wax from your ears.
 Extracting ear wax from the ear canal can be achieved easily and effectively.
 Due to the shape of each Earpal, the tool can't touch or perforate the eardrum accidentally - making it the only safe way to remove earwax.